 The Filter Builder runs a discovery process that inspects your data-source installation’s data and then creates filters for the most-used values.
 You can augment this process by reviewing the filters created and adding any that should be there but weren't identified by the discovery.

-For details about creating additional filters, see Filtering data in the Xtraction User Guide.
+For details about creating additional filters, see Filtering data.

 To create filters with the Filter Builder